 Beyond their physiological benefits, rocking and wrapping carry powerful symbolic meaning:

-• Womb-like Experience: these processes can recreate a womb-like environment, symbolically offering a chance for rebirth or a fresh start after trauma.
+• Womb-like experience: these processes can recreate a womb-like environment, symbolically offering a chance for rebirth or a fresh start after trauma.

-• Ritual Transformation: The process of being wrapped and then unwrapped can represent a journey through trauma and emerging anew.
+• Ritual transformation: The process of being wrapped and then unwrapped can represent a journey through trauma and emerging anew.

 In conclusion, the rocking and wrapping elements of closing the bones and postnatal recovery massage offer a unique blend of physiological regulation and symbolic transformation.
 By tapping into these primal comfort mechanisms, these rituals provide a gentle yet powerful approach to trauma healing, honouring the body’s innate wisdom and capacity for recovery.